aphillipps/EVPN-TOI/3-Services/README.md

 ## Configure a VXLAN interface

-Configure a VXLAN interface with Loopback 1 as souorce IP on Leaf switches 1 to 4
+Configure a VXLAN interface with Loopback 1 as source IP on Leaf switches 1 to 4

 ## Check the VXLAN interface